UB-GOLD/UB-GOLD/README.md

 Dataset Preparation
 -----------------
-The data used in UB-GOLD can be downloaded from the following sources:
+The data used in UB-GOLD should be downloaded in './data', and they can be downloaded from the following sources:
 1. [TUDataset](https://chrsmrrs.github.io/datasets/docs/datasets/)
     - COLLAB
     - IMDB-BINARY